epccs/RPUpi/Hardware/Testing/readme.md

 Bias PI3V3 (J1 pin 1) with IOREF (The Pi will power this with 3.3V but it will work with the 5V on IOREF for testing).

-Connect PI_TX (J1 pin 8) to 0V to cause the RX driver to drive the RX pair.
+Connect PI_TX (J1 pin 8) to 0V (J1 pin 6) to cause the RX driver to drive the RX pair.

 ![ItemsUsedForTest9](./16197_ItemsUsedForTest[9].jpg "RPUpi Items Used For Test 9")